trang-nguyenn/Algorithms/DP/2_Strings_and_2D_DP/010_Regular_Expression_Matching.md

 Also, we often pad the first element of the string with 'NULL' for the initial starting point.

-Well, the DP update rule is well advanced compared to my programming logical level at the moment.
+Well, the DP update rule of this exercise is well advanced compared to my programming logical level at the moment.
 Might be one day when I do more exercises with similar logic, I can figure out this logic faster.

 ```python
 class Solution(object):